truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 ##### Cloud Bigtable

 BigTable supports the HBase API.
-To connect to BigTable, you need to create a Connection object, and share it accross your thread in your application.
+To connect to BigTable, you need to create a Connection object, and share it across your thread in your application.

 You can provide project information in 2 ways to connect to BigTable:
 * include settings in code